w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 parachains with existing lease periods will be automatically credited bulk coretime for the remainder of their lease period.

-#### When will the auction mechanism be deprecated?

-Auctions will stop directly with the runtime upgrade of Agile Coretime.
-Current leases will be migrated to bulk coretime automatically.

 ### Product

 #### Where will coretime be maintained?